 What You Can Do

-If you have been prescribed to buy percocet 10mg online or another inappropriate opioid for long-term use, do not hesitate to confront your doctor.
+If you have been prescribed to buy xanax online without prescription or another inappropriate opioid for long-term use, do not hesitate to confront your doctor.
 Your approach to saving yourself from chemical dependency should be two-pronged:

 1) Let your doctor know that you are aware that the medication you are taking is not appropriate or safe for your pain condition.
 The right way to avoid withdrawal and continue managing pain will depend on how long you’ve been on your current medication.
 Talk with your doctor about safer alternatives, such as long-acting forms of medication.
 Note that these medications also come with risk of dependency; this leads to the second prong of your approach.